barracel/rested/README.rst

 - Tables support (I envy you! emacs users!)
 - Spell checker (you know you need it!)
 - Choose a lincense
-- Fix the Unsinged content warning in the update site
+- Fix the Unsinged content warning in the update site..
+(Any kind sould with a trusted certificate to sign it for me?!?!)
 - Improve TODO list...